 This is a popular and highly successful examination course which the students may choose to follow at the end of Year 9.

 The students study the AQA syllabus.

 Marks are awarded for continuous practical assessment, from a wide range of sports.
 (30%) and a written analysis of performance coursework (10%).

 There are two written theory papers based on the human body and movement (30%) and Socio-cultural influences and well-being in physical activity and sport (30%),

 Some of the practical and coursework marks are moderated by an external examiner.

 Bourne PE Department benefit from the use of Westgate Leisure Bourne’s facilities, these include a 4 badminton court sports hall, dance studio, fitness suite, small gym and a small hall.

 To practise, to train, to improve!
-All levels of ability are welcome to the many clubs which are run by PE staff after College these include (winter term): girls and boys football, rugby, badminton, dance, fitness, netball, basketball and judo. (summer term): boys and girls cricket, rounders and athletics.
+All levels of ability are welcome to the many clubs which are run by PE staff after College these include (winter term): girls and boys football, rugby, badminton, dance, fitness, netball, basketball. (summer term): boys and girls cricket, rounders and athletics.

 The department benefits from being part of the West Sussex West sports partnership, this allows us to compete in all area tournaments with strong links to County and National competitions.